woodruffw/screenfetch-c/README.md

 It will fetch all source code (and manpages) required, build the program, move it to /usr/bin/screenfetch, and clean up after itself.
 If you ever need to remove screenfetch-c for any reason, remove.sh is also provided.
+_Note:_ Make sure to run both with sudo, or the installation will be incomplete!

 #### Manual compilation:
 Alternatively, you could always compile screenfetch-c yourself.
 It's very easy to do, as